 2. Native Video and Text Ads

-Native ads disguise themselves as content instead of an explicit ad.
+Native ads disguise themselves as content instead of explicit ads.
 Sometimes known as advertorials or direct sponsored content, they have always been successful at converting visitors to buyers.

-The primary reason native video works is it gives people control whether they want to view it.
+The primary reason native videos work is that they give people control over whether they want to watch them.
 Pre-roll videos prevent the user from proceeding until the video stops, there is a “Skip” button, or they just click away.

 3. Social Shopping

 Social shopping has mostly replaced shopping at the mall in a group.
 But, that doesn’t mean people still don’t like to show off their latest purchase.
 With shoppable posts such as Instagram Galleries, they make it easy for shoppers to click, buy and share their good news online with all their connections.
 It’s marketing gold for retailers who can target these networked shoppers with fresh coupons and other promotions.

 Along with Instagram, Facebook and Pinterest are the platforms retailers should focus their attention on.
 60% of Instagram users report that they find new products and 75% take action.
 Social shopping is a popular trend that retailers cannot ignore.

 When visitors come to your site looking for a specific item and find it but don’t buy it, what is a retailer to do?
 Your best bet is to serve dynamic retargeted ads.
 From Facebook to Google, the infrastructure enables marketers to follow shoppers wherever they go.
 By serving an ad featuring images of the same product you keep your store top of mind and provide a clickable link back to your page.